Showing posts sorted by date for query our glory. Sort by relevance Show all posts

 And we value only what we ⁴see as valuable.

-Scripture tells us God is all valuable (glorious) but what about our value and our feeling significant, important?
+Scripture tells us God is infinitely valuable (glorious) but what about our value and our feeling significant or important?
 Does it matter?
 If so, why?

-Because God is significant, important, and valuable, we are and must be like Him in order to be able to appreciate and enjoy these qualities in Him.
+Because God is significant, important, and valuable, we are and must be like Him in this same way in order to be able to appreciate and enjoy these qualities in Him.

 We are told in Jas 4: